 A pergola is an open outdoor structure featuring a series of vertical posts or columns that support a roof of beams and rafters.
 The roof is open — either with a lattice pattern, spaced louvers, or completely open to the sky — which allows filtered sunlight and airflow to pass through.

-Best for: Homeowners who want an architecturally stylish structure that defines an outdoor space, provides dappled shade, and creates an inviting atmosphere for entertaining — without completely blocking the sky.
+Ideal for: Homeowners who want an architecturally stylish structure that defines an outdoor space, provides dappled shade, and creates an inviting atmosphere for entertaining — without completely blocking the sky.

 A patio cover (also called a solid roof patio cover or insulated aluminum patio cover) is a more enclosed structure with a solid or insulated roof panel that attaches directly to your home's exterior wall or stands independently over your patio.
 Unlike a pergola, a patio cover provides full protection from the sun and rain.